 Voting Record: (2013 score unavailable - see PAC Legislative Update on p.
 7) 2012: Voted in favor of the final budget that included a Library Aid increase.

-Overall PAC score: C

-2011: Voted to restore Library Aid cuts in the 2011-12 budget.
+Overall PAC score: C 2011: Voted to restore Library Aid cuts in the 2011-12 budget.
 Overall PAC score: D

-DISTRICT 125 Assemblywoman Barbara Lifton (Democrat / Working Families)

-LiftonB@assembly.state.ny.us

-Former teacher.
-Served in 2009 as Chair of the Assembly Committee on Libraries and Education Technology, in 2010 as Vice-Chair of the Assembly Majority Steering Committee, and was designated as Chair of the Assembly Majority Steering Committee in 2011.
+DISTRICT 125 Assemblywoman Barbara Lifton (Democrat / Working Families) LiftonB@assembly.state.ny.us on Libraries and Education Technology, in 2010 as Vice-Chair of the Assembly Majority Steering Committee, and was designated as Chair of the Assembly Majority Steering Committee in 2011.